Pregnancy SmartSiteTM

 CPR combines rescue breathing and chest compressions.

-Permanent brain damage or death can occur within minutes if blood flow stops.
+Permanent brain damage or death can occur in as little as 4 minutes if blood flow stops.
 Therefore, it is very important that blood flow and breathing be continued until trained medical help arrives.
 Emergency operators at 911 or the local emergency number can guide you through the process.

 CPR techniques vary slightly depending on the age or size of the person, including different techniques for adults and children who have reached puberty, children 1 year old until the onset of puberty, and infants (babies less than 1 year of age).